DictionaryHouse/The-Security-Handbook-Kali-Linux/README.md

    \___/\____/ \____/\_|     \____/ \__,_|_|    \_/ |_| \_/ \__,_|_|  \____/\__,_|_|\__,_|\___|
 </pre>

+ _**`NOTE: This document reffers to the target ip as the export variable $ip.
+To set this value on the command line use the following syntax: export ip=192.168.1.100`**_

 ## Table of Contents
 - [OSCP Course Review](#oscp-course-review)
 - [OSCP Inspired VMs and Walkthroughs](#oscp-inspired-vms-and-walkthroughs)